Aam-Digital/ndb-core/README.md

 ## Documentation

 The documentation can be found in the [Wiki](https://github.com/NGO-DB/ndb-core/wiki).
+Please read through the [Contribution Guidelines](https://github.com/NGO-DB/ndb-core/wiki/Contribution-Guidelines) if you want to contribute code.